Ruby McCollum: Coverage

 There was extensive coverage of the trial, but the judge put McCollum under a gag order.
 The press was never allowed to interview McCollum.

-Ellis, who remembers the trial in his hometown, emphasizes that this isolation of McCollum from the press was done less to cover up the affair between McCollum and Adams, which was already making the gossip circuits of the town, than it was to conceal the illegal dealings between whites and blacks in the community related to gambling and liquor.
+Ellis suggests that this isolation of McCollum from the press was done less to cover up the affair between McCollum and Adams, which was already making the gossip circuits, than it was to conceal the illegal dealings between whites and blacks in the community related to gambling and liquor.
 The IRS was in town to collect taxes on unreported gambling and liquor sales.
 Ellis writes that this attempt to silence McCollum proved in the long run to be totally unsuccessful.
-Following his publication of the annotated transcript of the trial, McCollum and her case have been the subject of a number of books and documentaries published.

-The noted African-American writer Zora Neale Hurston covered the trial for the Pittsburgh Courier from the fall of 1952 through Ruby McCollum's conviction just before Christmas that year.
+The noted African-American writer Zora Neale Hurston covered the trial as a free lance reporter for the Pittsburgh Courier from the fall of 1952 through Ruby McCollum's conviction just before Christmas that year.
 She was forced to sit in the segregated second-floor gallery of the courtroom.
-From January–March 1953, the Courier published Hurston's series entitled, "The Life Story of Ruby McCollum".
+From January–March 1953, the Courier published Hurston's series entitled, The Life Story of Ruby McCollum.

 Hurston, who was unable to attend the appeal or the second trial for financial reasons, contacted journalist William Bradford Huie to interest him in the case.
 They had worked together before and he had taken on controversial cases.
 She shared her notes from the first trial and corresponded with him to furnish additional information.
 She also asked for bus fare to attend the trial, but Huie did not respond.